-Every day, when I go for my morning walk.
+Every day when I go for my morning walk.
 I see innumerable school children and some very young, carrying their heavy rucksacks filled with books up to a bursting point.
 Many out of them are even unable to walk in the normal manner because of the weight.
-Some even walk sluggishly and at times are helped by their nannies, young parents or even their old grand parents, to reach the school bus or any other mode of conveyance on time.
-And, I am more than sure this must be causing a great amount of unspoken dissonance in these children.
+Some even walk sluggishly and at times are helped by their nannies or their young parents or even their old grand parents.
+To, be on time for their school bus or any other mode of conveyance that they take.
+And I am more than sure this must be causing a great amount of unspoken dissonance in these children.
 Considering, the matrix and size of India.
 I consider this as an important issue to be looked at seriously.
 When it affects 52% of our population.
-This hypothesis finds more ground when we dig into some relevant statistics as given below.
+The hypothesis finds more ground when we dig into some relevant statistics as given below.

 MIX OF PRIMARY AND SECONDARY EDUCATION

 India has approximately 113.8 million children attending primary school and another 88.5 million attending secondary.
 While PE (Primary Education) covers an age group of 5 to 14 years, SE (Secondary Education) covers children in the age group of 14-18 years.
 PE is up to class 8 and SE spills over to class 12 and beyond that is the HE (Higher Education)

 Now, if we were to analyse the demographic structure of education in India in the table below, we would find: